Find out about the risk factors for Hodgkin lymphoma and how you can reduce your cancer risk.

-A study published in December 2011 estimated that around 4 in 10 cases (40%) of Hodgkin lymphoma in the UK are related to EBV infection.
+It's estimated that around 45 out of 100 cases (45%) of Hodgkin lymphoma in the UK are related to EBV infection.

-First degree relatives of people with Hodgkin lymphoma, non-Hodgkin lymphoma (NHL) or chronic lymphocytic leukaemia (CLL) have an increased risk of getting Hodgkin lymphoma themselves.
-A first degree relative is a parent, child, sister or brother.
+First degree relatives (a parent, child, sister or brother) of people with Hodgkin lymphoma, non-Hodgkin lymphoma (NHL) or chronic lymphocytic leukaemia (CLL) have an increased risk of getting Hodgkin lymphoma themselves.

 We don't know whether this increase in risk is due to an inherited gene change or shared lifestyle factors.

-Research has shown an increased risk of Hodgkin lymphoma for people who are very overweight (obese).
-One study showed the risk may be higher in women than men.
+Research has suggested there may be an increased risk of Hodgkin lymphoma for people who are obese (very overweight).

 Other possible causes